 If you want to know about the history of King's Chapel and the significant historical events that took place here, keep reading.
 Otherwise, skip straight to visitors information and map.

-In fact, the Puritans designed their places of worship to be as unlike Anglican churches as possible.
+Although the Puritans did build places of worship - they called them "meeting houses" - they designed them to be as unlike Anglican churches as possible: simple, unadorned, steeple-less.